nervosnetwork/grants/CKBull_Hackathon_Aug2023/intro.md

 Throughout the Hackathon, you'll be supported by the expertise and enthusiasm of the CKBull team, as well as the Nervos community.

-Hackers will be competing for a prize pool of $2000 in CKB..
+Hackers will be competing for a prize pool of 1.5 million CKB.

 Join us for an exhilarating journey of innovation and discovery.
 Let's shape the future of blockchain technology together!